 Coming clear of the target outcomes can help you decide what type of innovation to pursue, who to involve, what activities to undertake.
 In other words, it’s a way to start building a feasible innovation strategy.

 While you’re at it, why not check out our innovation platform?
 We make it easy to collect, develop and prioritize ideas across teams, partners and customers.
-Check it out by creating your free space today.
+Check it out by starting your free trial today.